 False Signs of Pregnancy

-There are other signs that people sometimes associate with pregnancy that don't have any scientific basis:
+There are other signs that people sometimes associate with pregnancy that don't have any scientific basis which include:

 Causes of Pregnancy Signs